Early Estimation of Language to Latent Alignment in Diffusion Models: Deeper analysis on Best-of-N Results

 \subsection{Basic Prompts}

-Table~\ref{tab:genai_bench} shows that the fine-tuned approaches consistently outperformed both the frozen baseline and the mean value of all skills.
-Selecting a random image would achieve a result that lacks 3.46\% to the final clip selection.
-While CLIP in the middle of the generation has a difference of 2.82\% to the final selection, our model~\model can achieve the best results putting that difference down to 1.64\%.
+Table~\ref{tab:basic_genai_bench} shows that~\model consistently outperforms baselines as well as the mean value of all skills.

-Looking more into depth in the Attribute skill, when using CLIP to select an image during the generation, lacks by 2.7\% while our approach bring that down to 1.5\%, showing that our model is capable of select images that better depict attributes of entities such as colors and materials.
-On the other hand when we go to generations that obligate to focus more on the overall scene such as backgrounds and settings the results are pretty similar between our approach and CLIP achieving both a great result of being 0.8\% below the score of using CLIP to select the image after being generated.
+Looking more into depth in the Attribute skill, using CLIP to select an image during the generation achieves 0.819 while our approach improves by 1.2\%, showing that our model is capable of selecting images that better depict attributes of entities such as colors and materials while the other finetuned approaches achieve lower scores than CLIP.
+On the other hand when we go to generations that obligate to focus more on the overall scene such as backgrounds the results are pretty similar between our approach and CLIP being just 0.8\% off of the CLIP choice in the final image.

-The spatial relationship results revealed even more interesting findings, as CLIP in the mid-generation phase scores 3.2\% lower than in the final images.
-Our method improves alignment by 1.2\%, showcasing its ability to capture physical relations between multiple entities, such as "a cat on the right and a dog on the left".
-This indicates that our model not only detects entities in noisy conditions, but also captures the differences between them, selecting an image that can achieve closer results to the final CLIP score.
-Action and Part splits take a similar approach where our model can improve performance of the CLIP in the middle of the generation by up to 2.1\%.
+Spatial relationship analysis shows that CLIP and LatentCLIP struggle significantly during mid-generation, scoring at least 3.2\% lower to the score on the final image.
+Our approach, however improves alignment with the second-best by 1.2\%, showcasing its ability to capture physical relations between multiple entities, such as "a cat on the right and a dog on the left".
+This indicates that our model not only detects entities in noisy conditions, but also captures the differences between them, selecting an image that can achieve closer results to the final scores.
+Action and Part splits take a similar approach where our model can improve performance of the baselines in the middle of the generation by up to 2.1\%.
+Notably, despite being trained on latents, LatentCLIP consistently achieves the best results when selecting the final image but performs the worst when applied during the middle of the generation process.